-Board Search Code
+Board Search Principles

 The Davies report proposes that the executive search community draw up a voluntary code of conduct to address gender diversity on corporate boards and best practice for the related search processes.

 The Report proposes challenging targets for improving the representation of women on the boards.
-Watermark Search is committed to help our clients increase the effectiveness of their boards and we acknowledge the value that diversity can bring.
+Watermark Search is committed to helping our clients increase the effectiveness of their boards and we acknowledge the value that diversity can bring.
 We also believe that the diversity conversation would benefit from shifting to being primarily about gender to being about diversity in a much broader sense.

 Watermark Search International Board Process